ZenFutral/CV/README.md

 - Managed all IT operations for clients, including: o365/Entra, physical infrastructure, and end-user training.
 - Create internal and external knowledge bases.
 Assured clean transition during company merger.
 - Built reporting tools utilizing VMWare's PowerShell library.
-- Led client security training and response after phishing business comprimise.
+- Led client security training and response after phishing business compromise.
-- Handled client onboarding, overseeing infrastructure migrations and assuring transition acuracy.
+- Handled client onboarding, overseeing infrastructure migrations and assuring transition accuracy.

-My time with Server Nova was brief and exciting, I had the opprotunity to actively lead the creation of the new MSP offering.
+My time with Server Nova was brief and exciting, I had the opportunity to actively lead the creation of the new MSP offering.
 I left Server Nova after they merged with an established MSP company.
 This rendered my department, and position, redundant.
-I left with a glowing letter of reccomendation from the CEO, CTO, and COO.
+I left with a glowing letter of recommendation from the CEO, CTO, and COO.

 ## Help Desk Manager & Site Facilities Coordinator - Education At Work